 The first Governor-General of India, Lord William Bentinck died on 17 June 1839 in Paris.
 He is most remembered for his abolition of Sati.
-In this edition of This Day in History, you can read all about the life of Lord William Bentinck – India’s first Governor-General for the UPSC exam.
+In this edition of This Day in History, you can read all about the life of Lord William Bentinck – India’s first Governor-General for the UPSC and other government exams.

 - William Bentinck was born on 14 September 1774 at Buckinghamshire, England to William Bentinck, 3rd Duke of Portland and Lady Dorothy.
 His father was a Prime Minister of Great Britain.

 - Bentinck joined the British army at the age of 16 and had become a colonel by 1798.
 In 1803, he was named the Governor of Madras.
 It was during his term that the Vellore Mutiny took place prompted by his order that the Indian troops be denied permission to wear their traditional dress.
 As a result, he was recalled in 1807.

 - His career in the army continued.
 He was also a member of the House of Commons.
 In 1828, he was appointed the Governor-General of Bengal.
 His chief task was to recover the loss-making East India Company.

 - He was able to bring about a sound financial management system for the company but the process was also accompanied by a policy of westernisation.
 He was influenced by Jeremy Bentham’s and James Mill’s utilitarian principles.

 - Bentinck revised the court system as well as the educational system.

 - He passed the English Education Act 1835 that replaced Persian with English in the higher courts.
 He also advocated Indians to be educated in the western style so that more Indians could be employed in the administration.

 - He opened the Calcutta Medical College in 1835 and it became the first western medical school in all of Asia where people could be admitted irrespective of caste or creed.